 Welcome and thank you for your interest in our Paramedic Program.

-The Paramedic Program includes a 19 week intensive didactic program.
-This is followed by twelve (12) weeks of Clinical Internship in several hospitals at 40 hours per week, and then 10-12 weeks of Field Externship as a practicing Paramedic under the guidance and supervision of a Paramedic Field Preceptor.
-Reliable transportation is required throughout the program.
-Some clinical and field locations may be 50 miles away from Mt.
-San Antonio College.
+The Paramedic Program includes a 20 week intensive didactic (classroom and skills lab) program.
+This is followed by ten (10) weeks of Clinical Internship in several hospitals, followed by 10-12 weeks of Field Externship as a practicing Paramedic Intern under the guidance and supervision of a Paramedic Field Preceptor.
+Individual placement of students in Clinical and Field internship slots is provided by the Program.
+As some clinical and field locations may be 50 miles away from Mt.
+San Antonio College, reliable transportation is required throughout the program.

 The dates below outline the introductory phases of our upcoming classes.
 Each class, including didactic, clinical and field phases of training is approximately 10 months long.